Distribution of Drugs in Georgia

 Lower amounts are not without harsh penalties, but may be charged as possession instead of trafficking.

 You don’t want your life ruined by drug charges.
 Without an attorney to negotiate on your behalf, you could be incarcerated, denied employment, or lose your property.
-Call Kohn & Yager today to schedule a free review of your case or fill out our online form.
+Call Kohn & Yager, LLC. at (404)567-5515 today to schedule a free review or fill out our online form by clicking the link below.